New Waterford, Nova Scotia: No. 12 Colliery Mine explosion

 On the morning of 25 July 1917, an explosion occurred in the Dominion Company No. 12 Colliery in New Waterford, approximately 2,000 feet below the surface.
 At the time, 270 miners were working in the mine.

 Accumulated methane gas and coal dust, due to poor ventilation, ignited, causing a large explosion.
 The blast killed 62 miners aged 14–65 and caused numerous other injuries.
 Rescue efforts began immediately, with firemen and miners, including workers from nearby mines, entering to assist.
 Three miners assisting in the rescue died from gas exposure.
 In total, 65 men lost their lives, making it the worst coal-mining disaster on Cape Breton Island to date.

-The Dominion Coal Company maintained that the ventilation system was functioning properly, despite miners' claims of gas buildup.
+The Dominion Coal Company maintained that the ventilation system was functioning properly, and investigated employee John McKay as being responsible for the explosion.
+This was despite miners' claims of gas buildup, and accounts from other miners that McKay could not have been on the level where the explosion occurred.
 A coroner's inquiry found the company guilty of gross negligence.
 The Amalgamated Mine Workers of Nova Scotia charged the company with criminal negligence and manslaughter against three officials.
 The Crown prosecutor did not present evidence, and the presiding judge, who had previously worked for the company, instructed the jury to acquit the defendants.

 In 1922, a monument was erected listing the names and ages of the workers who died, commemorating both their lives and the efforts of rescuers.

 Coal strike of 1925

 In the 1920s, the British Empire Steel Company controlled most of Nova Scotia's coal mines.
 Due to declining global coal demand and financial pressures, BESCO sought to cut miners' wages and restrict union activities.
 The miners' unions clashed repeatedly with BESCO, and multiple strikes were suppressed by police and armed forces.

 In 1925, after contract negotiations failed, miners went on strike on 6 March, leaving a small workforce to maintain the mines and power plant.
 By June, the economic impact affected families heavily, but miners continued to protest.
 On 4 June, company police shut off water and power.
 On 9 June, miners initiated a full strike.
 On 11 June, miners marching on the plant were fired upon, killing 38-year-old William Davis, and injuring others, including Gilbert Watson and Jack MacQuarrie.

 Miners subsequently stormed the plant, detained company police, looted stores, and burned collieries.
 The Canadian Armed Forces were deployed to restore order, marking the largest domestic deployment since the Northwest Rebellion of 1885.

 On 25 June, the Conservative Party of Nova Scotia formed government and worked with BESCO and the strikers to reach a settlement.
 By 5 August, the strike ended and miners returned to work.

-On 11 June 2025, Miners Memorial Day will mark the 100th anniversary of the tragedy and the fight for workers' rights.
+On 11 June 2025, Miners Memorial Day marked the 100th anniversary of the tragedy and the fight for workers' rights.